 Having your camera position set is also great for trying out techniques like photo stacking or HDR, whereby you take multiple images and then use the correct exposure from each to produce the final image.

 For a more in depth discussion on HDR and similar techniques please see my lighting for interior photography post.

 We’re not always in control of the lighting in a given situation and having a tripod there which allows you to dramatically slow your shutter speed while still keep an aperture which allows you to keep all of the scene sharp is imperative to interior photography.

 For certain projects you may need the scene to be dark i.e. if you’re shooting a restaurant or a bar which has a dazzling light design you would be required to mount your camera on a tripod to expose correctly for both the dark room and the bright lights.

-This also allows you to add movement in your scenes to add a little bit of interest, as discussed in the “include people in your shots to add movement” post, which can be found here.
+This also allows you to add movement in your scenes to add a little bit of interest, as discussed in the include people in your shots to add movement post.

 Using panoramic images in your interior photography

 Mounting your camera on a tripod also gives you the option, if you don’t have a lens which is quite wide enough or just if the situation calls for it, to stitch multiple images together and create a panoramic image or combine multiple images to create a scene which is far more detailed, similar to the sensor shift capabilities on many medium format backs.

 How to choose a tripod for interior photography